The64thGamer/cheeseepedia/content/2g52zielgo7xc6go/content.md

 ### Differences Between Smaller Sizes

-There aren't many differences between this plush and it's {{< wiki-link "Small Munch Plush (1996)" >}} except for the glaring difference in the size of the plastic eyes.
+There aren't many differences between this plush and it's [Small Munch Plush (1996)] except for the glaring difference in the size of the plastic eyes.
 The eyes are significantly better looking on this plush compared to its smaller size.
 Also, the build of the plush is noticeably different between the two.
-Comparing it to the plush's {{< wiki-link "Large Munch Plush (1996)" >}}, on the other hand, is much harder.
+Comparing it to the plush's [Large Munch Plush (1996)], on the other hand, is much harder.
 They're very close in design.
 It really all comes down to the build of the plush.
 The 20' plush has more prominent shoulders, and its left hand on its belly instead of its waist.